Saysong/flir_lepton_ros2/README.md

 # Flir Lepton ROS package
 A ROS 2 node for the Flir Lepton 3.
 Fuctioning but not finalized.
 Tested on the NVIDIA Jetson Nano, linked to I2C Bus 1.
-Launch files not yet configured for ROS 2
+User must directly run the node as the older Launch files not yet configured for ROS 2

 ## Pin Mapping